eguarnera/ChromaSEP/README.md

 Visualizing chromatin ensembles

-* A useful tool for visualizing chromatin ensembles generated using the SEP routine is VMD (https://www.ks.uiuc.edu/Development/Download/download.cgi?PackageName=VMD), a molecular visualization toolkit that is free for academic use.
+* A useful tool for visualizing chromatin ensembles generated using the SEP routine is VMD (https://www.ks.uiuc.edu/Development/Download/download.cgi?PackageName=VMD).
 * The output VTF format for SEP reconstructions is catered for visualization on VMD.

-Downloading the package

-* The easiest way is to use `git clone`.
-	* Note that this repository contains both the ChromaWalker and ChromaSEP packages.

 ### How to use the package ###